 Chicago Machine is an ultimate frisbee team that competes in the USAU Men's Club Division.
-Machine has appeared at the USAU Club Championships eleven times since its inception in 2001, including eleven consecutive trips from 2006 to the present.
+Machine has appeared at the USAU Club Championships 16 times since its inception in 2001, including fourteen consecutive trips from 2006 to the present.

-Coached by Andy Neilsen, and captained by Kevin Kelly, Walden Nelson, and AJ Nelson in 2017, Machine is looking to win its first ever National title as the club championships return to Sarasota, FL.
+Coached by Andy Neilsen, and captained by Walden Nelson, Pawel Janas, Jack Shanahan, and Nate Goff in 2019, Machine is looking to win its first ever National title as the club championships return to San Diego, CA.

 Machine traditionally practices Saturday and Sunday mornings at Washington Park in Chicago, and trains two nights a week in smaller pods at various locations around the city.
-Machine's workouts and training program is led by Jonathan "Goose" Helton, who incorporates many of the training philosophies used by ultimate trainer Tim Morrill.
-In 2017, as part of the Triple Crown Tour, Machine will attend the Pro-Elite Challenge (Aurora, CO), the Elite-Select Challenge (Appleton, WI), and the Bro-Flight Finale (Madison, WI) prior to the start of the USAU club series.
+In 2019, as part of the Triple Crown Tour, Machine will attend three USAU sponsored tournaments prior to the start of the USAU club series.

 ABOUT THE SPORT OF ULTIMATE